 This makes the G1X Mark III comfortably thinner and noticeably lighter than its predecessor, the G1X Mark II, which measured 116x74x66.2mm and weighed 558g – an impressive feat considering the presence of a larger sensor, a built-in viewfinder and a fully-articulated screen on the new model.

 Which such a similar body, it’s not surprising to learn the G1X Mark III shares the same compositional options as the G5X, so you get the choice of a 2.36 Million dot OLED viewfinder and a fully-articulated 3in touch-sensitive screen.
 While both are available on the G5X, it’s important to remember they represent a big upgrade over the previous G1X Mark II who’s screen only tilted vertically and which didn’t include a viewfinder as standard.
 If we’re being picky, the viewfinder magnification is smaller than I’d like on the G1X Mark III, but there’s nothing wrong with the clarity, nor the flexibility of the articulated touchscreen.
 I should also mention again that the viewfinder on the G1X Mark III is essentially the same as the EOS M5, although it features a slightly larger 3.2in screen, albeit one that only tilts vertically.
 For the record, the Sony RX100 V electronic viewfinder image is virtually the same magnification as the G1X Mark III, although thanks to its simple popup housing, you will often need to shield the sides from stray sunlight with a finger.

 In terms of connectivity, the G1X Mark III is equipped with USB and HDMI ports, the former used for in-body charging as well as data transfer.
 There’s a hotshoe for mounting external flashguns, as well as a popup flash.
-Infuriatingly despite making room for a remote cord jack, there’s no microphone input though which reduces its usefulness for videographers and vloggers alike – a shame since the screen can flip to face the subject, there’s a hotshoe for mounting accessories, and the Dual Pixel CMOS AF sensor is so good at autofocusing during video.
+Infuriatingly despite making room for a remote cord jack, there’s no microphone input on the G1X Mark III which reduces its usefulness for videographers and vloggers alike – a shame since the screen can flip to face the subject, there’s a hotshoe for mounting accessories, and the Dual Pixel CMOS AF sensor is so good at autofocusing during video.